 Socially Responsible Investing Portfolio Strategy Disclosure

 Investors considering investing in the Betterment SRI portfolio should be aware of the differences from the core portfolio and the SRI portfolio’s unique risks, as described below.
-The SRI portfolio invests a portion of its assets in two ETFs that include companies that score highly on social responsibility factors and minimize exposure to companies that score poorly on those factors (“socially responsible ETFs”).
+The SRI portfolio invests a portion of its assets in certain ETFs that include companies that score highly on social responsibility factors and minimize exposure to companies that score poorly on those factors (“socially responsible ETFs”).
 The remainder of the SRI portfolio is comprised of broad market ETFs that do not currently use social responsibility screens (the “other ETFs”).

 Betterment does not directly select companies to include in, or exclude from, the SRI portfolio.
 Rather, Betterment selects socially responsible ETFs to represent a portion of the SRI portfolio.
-The socially responsible ETFs included in the SRI portfolio track benchmarks of companies that meet certain environmental, social, or governance standards measured by securities research firms employed by the ETF sponsors (see, for example, the MSCI ESG Ratings description at https://www.msci.com/esg-ratings).
+The socially responsible ETFs included in the SRI portfolio track benchmarks of companies that meet certain environmental, social, or governance standards measured by securities research firms employed by the ETF sponsors (see, for example, the MSCI ESG Ratings description here).
 The methodologies used to create the socially responsible benchmarks tracked by socially responsible ETFs may differ, and may change over time.
-For example, some benchmarks may exclude entirely companies in certain industries (e.g., tobacco, military weapons, civilian firearms, genetically modified organisms, nuclear power, alcohol, or adult entertainment) while others may exclude companies that have been the subject of recent environmental, social, or governance controversies.
+For example, some benchmarks may exclude entire companies in certain industries (e.g., tobacco, military weapons, civilian firearms, genetically modified organisms, nuclear power, alcohol, or adult entertainment) while others may exclude companies that have been the subject of recent environmental, social, or governance controversies.

 Additionally, the criteria used to assess the social responsibility practices of the companies in benchmarks tracked by the socially responsible ETFs also may change over time, and may differ from criteria used by other ETF sponsors to evaluate companies’ social responsibility practices.
 As a result, the same company could score highly under one organization’s social responsible criteria but poorly under another organization’s criteria.

 The selection criteria of the benchmarks typically tracked by the socially responsible ETFs focus on multiple metrics and could include companies that score highly on certain but not all of those dimensions.
 For example, an energy exploration company that scores well on its social and governance practices might be included in a socially responsible ETF even if it scores poorly on its environmental practices.
 Additional detail regarding the selection of the companies included in or excluded from the socially responsible ETFs in which the SRI portfolio invests can be found in the prospectuses drafted by the managers of those ETFs.
-Copies of those prospectuses are available in the portfolio tab of your account.
+Links to those prospectuses are available in the Holdings tab of your account.

 The socially responsible ETFs in Betterment’s SRI portfolio are less diversified than comparable broad market ETFs because they exclude certain companies and industries.
 In addition, the relative weightings of companies and sectors in the socially responsible ETFs may differ from the relative weighting of companies and sectors in comparable broad market ETFs.
 This means that Betterment’s SRI portfolio may be more or less volatile than the core portfolio, or other broad market indices.